-8.3 Under the MiFID regulations, for the Council to "opt-up" to professional status, the Council is required to state the knowledge and skills of key staff involved in the treasury decision making - this is a mandatory criterion.
-Financial institutions decide whether the Council can opt-up, and there is comfort in that where the Council is accepted as a professional client; we have the required level of skills and knowledge expected by the financial institution of key treasury staff
+- 12.2 Where Council staff do not have the knowledge and skills required, use is made of external advisors and consultants that are specialist in their field.
+This approach is more cost effective than employing such staff directly and ensures that the Council has access to knowledge and skills commensurate with its risk appetite. - 12.3 Under the MiFID1 regulations, for the Council to "opt-up" to professional status, the Council is required to state the knowledge and skills of key staff involved in the treasury decision making this is a mandatory criterion.
+Financial institutions decide whether the Council can opt-up, and there is comfort in that where the Council is accepted as a professional client; we have the required level of skills and knowledge expected by the financial institution of key treasury staff.

-9. Consultations
+13. Consultations

-9.1 The Lead Councillor for Finance and Planning Policy supports the recommendations in this report.
+13.1 The Lead Councillor for Resources and Assets supports the recommendations in this report.

-10. Key Risks
+14. Key Risks and mitigations

-- 10.1 Officers submit bids with a proposed timeframe for the project to be completed.
-This is put into the capital programme and feeds into the liquidity benchmark (to determine where we may need to borrow at a high level), cash flow forecasts (projecting investment income and possible borrowing costs feeding into the medium-term financial strategy) and the MRP projections (again feeding into the medium-term financial strategy) - 10.2 The capital programme predicts the Council's underlying need to borrow.
+- 14.1 Officers submit bids with a proposed timeframe for the project to be completed.
+This is put into the capital programme and feeds into the liquidity benchmark (to determine where we may need to borrow at a high level), cash flow forecasts (projecting investment income and possible borrowing costs feeding into the medium-term financial strategy) and the MRP projections (again feeding into the medium-term financial strategy). - 14.2 The capital programme predicts the Council's underlying need to borrow.
 This is the starting point to determine whether the Council needs to borrow externally, and for what period.
 If the profiling of the capital programme is significantly wrong, this means the Council will have budgeted less investment income, more external borrowing interest and more MRP than it needs to.
-All these are a cost to the revenue budget and therefore the council taxpayer. - 10.3 Officers work together to minimise this impact and meet on a quarterly basis to review the capital programme and adjust the profiling.
-The medium-term financial strategy is updated continually with the latest interest and MRP projections taking account of the latest capital programme and profile to ensure the most realistic position is presented in the revenue budget. - 10.4 Slippage in the capital programme could also mean costs are higher than originally budget because of price inflation and changing market conditions.
-To help mitigate this, the Council has a capital contingency fund budget of £2 million each year (reduced from £5 million to reflect the improved governance procedures we have now introduced) acting as an additional budget included in the borrowing calculations across the programme as a whole.
-Each scheme also has contingencies built into the individual budgets - 10.5 Many of the larger schemes in the programme have external funding attached to them.
-Generally, as part of this funding, when the bids for funding are made, a time frame for spend needs to be agreed.
-If schemes are delayed, there is a risk that the funding will either have to be repaid or the funding will no longer be available to us.
-This will increase the cost of borrowing to the Council.
+All these are a cost to the revenue budget and therefore the council taxpayer.